• Skip to primary navigation

 Instructions

-• Place all of the ingredients in a spice/coffee grinder (can mix by hand)(excluding the noodles)
+• Place all of the ingredients in a spice/coffee grinder (may also be mixed by hand)(excluding the noodles)

 • Pulse into a fine powder like consistency.